Measures to Improve Hatchability and Chick Quality

 About 20 days after hatching, when 5% of the chicks peck the shell, put a paper egg tray on each side of the hatcher into formalin to volatilize naturally, the dosage is 6-7ml/m3, put it every 4 hours, 2 hours before picking.

-Double the amount of formaldehyde for fumigation and disinfection for 20min.
+Double the amount of formaldehyde for fumigation and

 5.2 Hygiene and Epidemic Prevention System